Paulie Malignaggi

-Paul Malignaggi (/ˈpɔːli ˌmɑːlᵻˈnɑːdʒi/ MAH-lih-NAH-jee; born November 23, 1980) is an Italian-American former professional boxer who competed from 2001 to 2017 and has since worked as a boxing commentator and analyst, currently with BYB Extreme Bare Knuckle Fighting Series and ProBox TV alongside Mike Goldberg.
+Paul Malignaggi (/ˈpɔːli ˌmɑːlᵻˈnɑːdʒi/ MAH-lih-NAH-jee; born November 23, 1980) is an Italian-American former professional boxer who competed from 2001 to 2017 and has since worked as a boxing commentator and analyst, currently with BKB Bare Knuckle Boxing and ProBox TV alongside Mike Goldberg.
 He has held the world titles in two weight divisions including the International Boxing Federation (IBF) junior welterweight title from 2007 to 2008, and the World Boxing Association (WBA) welterweight title from 2012 to 2013.
-Malignaggi competed once as a bare knuckle boxer in 2019 in a loss to MMA fighter Artem Lobov (record 13-15-1).
 Malignaggi was particularly known for his hand speed, boxing ability, athleticism, and durable chin.

 Early life

 Malignaggi was born to Italian immigrant parents.
 He spent most of his early days in Syracuse, Sicily.
 Six years later, after Malignaggi's brother Umberto was born, the family decided to settle back in Brooklyn, but Malignaggi's father stayed for only a few weeks before returning to Italy.
 Malignaggi's mother remarried.
 The two brothers reputedly did not get along with their new stepfather.
 In 1996, the pair got into a fight with their stepfather.
 Not long after, the brothers left the house.
 Malignaggi then lived with his grandparents until he got his own home years later.
 Malignaggi used to violate school rules.
 He regularly got involved in street fights, using knives and sometimes guns.
 He was eventually expelled from high school for street fights and ditching classes.
 His grandfather took him to work each day until Malignaggi asked that he be allowed to take up boxing.
 He was given the chance, marking Malignaggi's transition into boxing.